HITCHING IN HELL

 “Cool.
 I had too many psycho rides yesterday.”

-He jumped up and sat at his desk, turning on the CB radio.
+He climbs off the water-bed and sits at his desk, turning on the CB radio.

 “Breaker.
 Breaker.
 Anyone’s out there wants a rider north outta Cocoa”

-The radio crackled as several truckers answered at once, cancelling out their transmissions.
+The radio crackles as several truckers answer at once, cancelling out their transmissions.